The Overlapping Epidemics

 | Beta-blockers | Modest increase | Atenolol and metoprolol particularly concerning |

-| Niacin | Significant increase | Generally avoided in gout patients |
+| Niacin | Significant increase | Generally avoided in people with gout |

 Medications That Lower or Neutral Uric Acid (Preferred)